artflow-vr/vr-ui/README.md

 let guiHeight = 0.5; // In Three.js units.

 let gui = new VRUI.VRUI(layout, guiWidth, guiHeight);
-optionUI.addToScene(scene); // Supposing 'scene' exist and is a THREE.Scene
+gui.addToScene(scene); // Supposing 'scene' exist and is a THREE.Scene
-optionUI.refresh(); // Recompute the bounds of the UI.
+gui.refresh(); // Recompute the bounds of the UI.

 ```